 Biblioteca Apostolica Vaticana

-Manoscritti digitalizzati offers direct links by shelfmark to almost 650 colour manuscript facsimiles.
+Manoscritti digitalizzati offers direct links by shelfmark to over 3000 colour manuscript facsimiles.
 Some navigation text available in German or English.
 See also the Polonsky Foundation Digitization Project , a collaboration between the BAV and the Bodleian Library to digitize ancient texts (focussing on Hebrew Manuscripts, Greek manuscripts, and incunabula).

 Bibliotheca Palatina digital is a project to reconstruct virtually the Heidelberg Bibliotheca Palatina, much of which went to the Vatican as the spoils of war in 1623.
 Complete facsimiles.
 In German and English

 Literatuurgeschiedenis.nl : this portal for Dutch literature includes an extensive medieval section, with many images of medieval MSS.
 A site aimed at Dutch students, written entirely in Dutch.

 Beeldbank : the image bank of the university library includes complete digitizations of 18 medieval manuscripts, with plans to add more.
 In Dutch.

 There is a list of Digitized Books (November 2015, a new list is being promised), and a Highlights of the KB Collection landing page.
 Searching is not currently easy - the promised list should help.
 Medieval material accessible via the landing page includes:

 Beatrijs : selected images from the manuscript of the Middle Dutch legend of Beatrijs in HTML or Flash.
 In Dutch or English.

 De naturen bloeme : complete digitization of Jacob van Maerlant’s encyclopedia, in HTML or Flash.
 In Dutch or English.